camba1/langchainExamples/README.md

 ## Samples

-- streamlitChatBot: Simple chat application that was built using Streamlit (WebUI), langchain and OpenAI
+- streamlitChatBot: Simple chat application that was built using Streamlit (WebUI), langchain and OpenAI.
+Run with `streamlit run streamlitChatBot.py`
 - simpleOpenAi: Simple program to interact with openAI using the OpenAi library directly
 - simpleGradio: A simple Gradio frontend.
 Not connected to anything
-- gradioChatbot: Simple chat application that was built using Gradio (WebUI), langchain and OpenAI.
+- gradioChatbot: Simple chat application that was built using Gradio (WebUI), langchain and OpenAI
-This implements simple "streaming" to simulate the chatbot response being typed
+- chainlitChatbot: Simple chatbot application using Chainlit (WebUI), langChain and OpenAI Run with ` python gradioChatbot.py` or to have watching enabled run `gradio gradioChatbot.py` This implements simple "streaming" to simulate the chatbot response being typed
 - langChainExamples: Folder that contains a number of simple Langchain examples.
 These are all run from the command line
   - agent: Create an Agent to run ll-math tool and solve a math question